DianaTs1/intro-component-with-signup-form-master/README.md

 };
 ```

-I am kinda proud to be able to change the responsiveness with just this piece of media query thank to Mobile first workflow.
+I have been able to change the responsiveness with just this piece of media query thank to Mobile first workflow.

 ``` CSS
 @media screen and (min-width: 1140px) {